 I am an arts and museum professional based in New York with a decade of experience writing, fundraising, and teaching in art history.
-I thrive at making complex art historical content understandable through compelling storytelling, and regularly produce written materials for a range of specific projects, including commissioned texts, grant proposals, critical reviews, and book-length manuscripts.
+I thrive at making complex art historical or organization-specific content understandable through compelling storytelling, and regularly produce written materials for a range of projects, including grant proposals, case statements, commissioned texts, critical reviews, and book- or chapter-length manuscripts.
 I have a track record of crafting successful grant proposals for institutional and personal projects, and have over eight years of experience content- and copy-editing.
-In roles at museums across the U.S. and U.K., including at the J. Paul Getty Museum, the Whitney Museum of American Art, and Tate Modern, I have learned the importance of carefully managing detailed information while remaining focused on a project’s legibility to non-specialist audiences.
+As a nonprofit fundraising consultant and in roles at museums across the U.S. and U.K., including at the J. Paul Getty Museum, the Whitney Museum of American Art, and Tate Modern, I have learned the importance of carefully managing detailed information while remaining focused on a project’s legibility to non-specialist audiences.

 In my scholarship and critical writing, I question the power dynamics surrounding the production, use, and interpretation of space in art and its institutions.
 Accordingly, I am interested in how the body, in all its difference, and conceptions of embodiment enter into artistic practices.
 My thinking circles around process, affect, perception, materiality, and feminist, queer, and critical race theory.
 My writing has been awarded grants from the Getty, Terra, Luce, and Fulbright Foundations, among others.
 My experience in art historical research has taught me to work closely with artists: my writing draws from studio visits and ongoing conversations, and I am deeply committed to writing thoughtfully and accurately about contemporary art.